innFactory/react-typesafe-routes/README.md

 ### useRouteParams

 This is the way to go when you need those parameters of your Route.
-Let's say you have to Router from right above.
+Let's say you have the Router from right above.

 ```tsx
 export const EntryPage = () => {